 Alleyne started his professional life in the visual arts as a lithographic technician before moving into design as layout artist, finished artist, illustrator, art director and ultimately creative director.
 The precision and attention to detail required for these roles is still clearly evident in his work, and are exercised in unrepentant defiance of the craft sensibility so often associated with the fine and decorative arts.

 He trained in part under Rob O’Connor at his renowned Stylo Rouge studio, which specialised in design for the music industry.
 This complemented Alleyne’s personal involvement in that world, as by that time he had formed several groups and later recorded for labels such as the revered él Records.
-Alleyne experienced the digital revolution as a revelation, releasing him from what he describes as “the monotony of hyper-realism.”
+Alleyne experienced the digital revolution as a revelation, releasing him from what he describes as “the monotony of traditional hyper-realistic illustration.”
 Finding the possibilities of 3D computer imaging particularly appealing, he specialised in the field for some years, working in the video games industry, product design and prototyping, and architectural visualisation.

 He cites as his earliest influences Michael English, Powell & Pressburger, Heartfield, David Lean, Vargas, Bellmer, The Beatles, Saul Bass, Dadaism, MJQ, Alan Aldridge, Surrealism, Glam Rock – and the profound immersion in counter-culture common to “a particular stripe of rebellious, 1970s teenager.”